Corvinus University of Budapest endorses the Visegrad Scholarship programme for Master applicants from Central and Eastern Europe.

 Key scholarship facts:

-- An estimated 60 scholarships will be available in 2023
+- An estimated 60 scholarships was available in 2023

 - The scholarship covers two semesters with the possibility of extension.